 Reasons for Migration: "Why Texas?"

-Population Curve and Outlook
+Population Trends and Projections

-• California's Stagnation?: California is experiencing some population outflow due to high housing prices, regulatory environments, and recent environmental issues like water shortages and wildfires.
+- California's Stagnation?: California is experiencing some population outflow due to high housing prices, regulatory environments, and recent environmental issues like water shortages and wildfires.
 While this does not mean that the population will drastically decrease from nearly 40 million, it is clear that if net out-migration continues, the gap with Texas will narrow.

 4. Is There a Real Possibility of Overtaking?